tesseract-robotics/tesseract/README.md

 ## Building with Clang-Tidy Enabled

 Must pass the -DTESSERACT_ENABLE_CLANG_TIDY=ON to cmake when building.
-This is automatically enabled if cmake argument -DTESSERACT_ENABLE_TESTS=ON is passed.
+This is automatically enabled if cmake argument -DTESSERACT_ENABLE_TESTING=ON is passed.

 ## Building Tesseract Tests

-Must pass the -DTESSERACT_ENABLE_TESTS=ON to cmake when wanting to build tests.
+Must pass the -DTESSERACT_ENABLE_TESTING=ON to cmake when wanting to build tests.
 This automatically enables clang tidy.

 ..
-NOTE: If you are building using catkin tools, use `catkin build --force-cmake -DTESSERACT_ENABLE_TESTS=ON`.
+NOTE: If you are building using catkin tools, use `catkin build --force-cmake -DTESSERACT_ENABLE_TESTING=ON`.

 ## Running Tesseract Tests

-Tesseract packages use ctest because it is ROS agnostic, so to run the test call `catkin test --no-deps tesseract_collision tesseract_environment tesseract_geometry tesseract_kinematics tesseract_motion_planners tesseract_process_planners tesseract_scene_graph tesseract_urdf`
+Tesseract packages use ctest because it is ROS agnostic, so to run the test call `catkin test --no-deps tesseract_collision tesseract_common tesseract_environment tesseract_geometry tesseract_kinematics tesseract_motion_planners tesseract_process_planners tesseract_scene_graph tesseract_urdf`

 ## Running Tesseract ROS Tests